English Folk Song Suite: 1956 brass band version

 The suite was arranged for Brass Band by Frank Wright and published by Boosey & Hawkes in 1956 as English Folk Songs Suite (this follows the orchestral version in adding 'English' to the title but it also pluralises 'Songs').
 The music is transposed down (by a perfect fourth) presumably to make it fit more comfortably within the register of the brass band.
-The arrangement uses the standard British brass band scoring for 25 brass players and 2/3 percussionists (see British brass band for details of transpositions and numbers of players per part).
+The arrangement uses the standard British brass band scoring for 25 brass players and two or three percussionists (see British brass band for details of transpositions and numbers of players per part).
 Rehearsal numbers were added to the score and parts but the individual folk tunes remain unnamed.
 This edition remains a staple of the Brass Band repertoire.